limkokhole/ps_brief/README.md

 Note that "No such file or directory" for a lot of processes is normal because those are kernel threads.

-Also my script don't have to worry about bash dependency which causes exe produses shell path instead of executing fd path, since I noticed there are no single system process except custom process running depends on parent bash.
+Also my script don't have to worry about bash dependency which causes exe produces shell path instead of executing fd path, since I noticed there are no single system process except custom process running depends on parent bash.
 And I also noticed all of this is ELF only.

 ## Demonstration video (Click image to play at YouTube): ##